Alexa-Reyes/A2/README.md

 ## Overview

-This project demonstrates an n-body simulation, specifically showcasing a three-body simulation, for students in an Object-Oriented Programming (OOP) class.
+This project demonstrates an n-body simulation.
 The simulation visualizes the chaotic and intricate orbits resulting from gravitational interactions between multiple bodies.

 ## Features